Trade directory · Auburn metro · Maine

 Licensing Requirements

-Maine requires Commercial Pesticide Applicator License through Board of Pesticides Control.
-Must pass core exam plus category-specific exams (7A for general pest, 7D for termites).
-4 hours continuing education annually.
-License renewal every 3 years.
-Background check required.
+Maine requires Commercial Pesticide Applicator License through Maine Board of Pesticides Control.
+Must pass core exam plus category-specific exams (7A for general pest, 7D for wood destroying organisms).
+3 years experience or approved training required.
+License renewed every 3 years with 6 hours continuing education per year.

 §2